-- i have all future audit work on XX clients, selected by Governance - Practice Monitoring, and all other work in respect of reports to any regulatory body, reviewed by a training company before reports are signed, such training company being subject to ACCA approval; - ii promptly notify Governance Practice Monitoring if any client selected in i above ceases to be an audit client at any time in the future while this order remains in effect, and provide details of current audit clients so that Governance Practice Monitoring may select an alternative; - iii notify ACCA within six weeks of the date of written notification of this decision of the identity of the training company referred to in i above; - be subject to an accelerated monitoring visit before (approximately 2 years' time) at a cost to the firm of £1,000 and £400 for each additional audit qualified principal; and - v note that failure to make the necessary improvements in the level of compliance with auditing standards and with the requirements of any regulators by that time will jeopardise his/her/their and his/her/their firm's continuing audit registration.
+- provide Governance Practice Monitoring within 30 days of the date of written notification of this decision with a list of current audit clients, identifying any Public Interest Entity (PIE) audits; - promptly notify Governance Practice Monitoring if the firm accepts any new PIE audit appointments or if any of the PIE audits identified in i above ceases to be an audit client at any time in the future while this decision remains in effect; - have all future audit work on all PIE audit clients identified in i and ii above and confirmed by Governance Practice Monitoring reviewed by a training company before audit reports are signed, such training company being subject to ACCA approval; - iv notify ACCA of the identity of the training company referred to in iii above within 14 days of the date of Governance Practice Monitoring confirming the PIE audit clients to be subject to review in accordance with i and/or ii above; - v submit all reports prepared by the nominated training company (including details of how the firm has addressed the points raised by the reviewer) pursuant to iii above to Governance Practice Monitoring within seven days of signing the audit report; - vi be subject to an accelerated monitoring visit before (between 1-2 year's time) at a cost to the firm of £1,000 and £400 for each additional audit qualified principal; and - vii note that failure to make the necessary improvements in the level of compliance with auditing standards and with the requirements of any regulators by that time will jeopardise his/her/their and his/her/their firm's continuing audit registration.

-Order B3: conditions in insolvency cases where an individual retains an insolvency licence
+Decision B3: conditions in insolvency cases where an individual retains an insolvency licence

-On the basis of the above I have decided pursuant to Authorisation Regulations 6(2)(f) and 6(3)(b) that M XX should be required to:
+On the basis of the above I have decided pursuant to Authorisation Regulations 7(2)(f) and 7(3)(b) that M XX should be required to:

-- i have all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, reviewed by a training company or an insolvency practitioner between (month and month, year) and a written report on the conduct of each case submitted to ACCA by (date), such training company or insolvency practitioner being subject to ACCA approval; - ii notify ACCA within six weeks of the date of written notification of this decision of the training company or insolvency practitioner referred to in i above; - prepare a report on the progress of all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, between (month and month, year) and submit this to ACCA by (date); - be subject to an accelerated monitoring visit before (date in approximately 1 to 2 years' time) at a cost to M XX of £1,000 per compliance officer per day; and - iv note that failure to make the necessary improvements in the level of compliance with the Insolvency Act 1986 and the subordinate legislation and the SIPs by that time will jeopardise his/her insolvency licence.
+- have all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, reviewed by a training company or an insolvency practitioner between (month and month, year) and a written report on the conduct of each case submitted to ACCA by (date), such training company or insolvency practitioner being subject to ACCA approval; - ii notify ACCA within six weeks of the date of written notification of this decision of the training company or insolvency practitioner referred to in i above; - iii prepare a report on the progress of all insolvency cases/one (or more) of each insolvency case type (or specify the type of cases), selected by Governance Practice Monitoring, between (month and month, year) and submit this to ACCA by (date); - iv be subject to an accelerated monitoring visit before (date in approximately 1 to 2 years' time) at a cost to M XX of £1,000 per compliance officer per day; and - v note that failure to make the necessary improvements in the level of compliance with the Insolvency Act 1986 and the subordinate legislation and the SIPs by that time will jeopardise his/her insolvency licence.

-Order B4: where it is appropriate for removal of auditing certificate or audit qualification to be considered
+Decision B4: where it is appropriate for withdrawal of auditing certificate or audit qualification to be considered

-On the basis of the above I have decided pursuant to Authorisation Regulations 6(2)(f) and 6(3)(c) to refer this case to the Admissions and Licensing Committee so that it can consider whether to exercise its powers under Authorisation Regulation 5(1) to withdraw M XX's and M XX's and his/her/their firm's audit certificates.
+On the basis of the above I have decided pursuant to Authorisation Regulation 7(3)(c) to refer this case to the Admissions and Licensing Committee so that it can consider whether to exercise its powers under Authorisation Regulation 5(2) to withdraw M XX's and M XX's and his/her/their firm's audit certificates.

-Order B5: where it is appropriate for removal of an insolvency licence to be considered
+Decision B5: where it is appropriate for withdrawal of an insolvency licence to be considered